 Start Change Intelligence

 You can start your investigation using Change Intelligence right from the Alert page.
-Click into the chart where the threshold was crossed, and choose What caused this change?
+Click Analyze deviation.

-You can change the baseline and deviation time windows by clicking and dragging.
+You can change deviation time window by clicking and dragging the blue box.

-Once Change Intelligence finds performance changes in a Key Operation, it looks at traces with that operation.
-It analyses the traces, searching for attributes that appear frequently on spans from services up and down the stack during the performance regression, and surfaces those attributes as “clues” to the issue.
-In other words, if an attribute appears on a number of traces with performance issues (and doesn’t on traces that are stable), it’s likely that something about that attribute is causing the issue.
+Once Change Intelligence finds performance changes in a Key Operation, it looks at span data from that operation and analyses the corresponding traces, searching for attributes that appear frequently on spans from services up and down the stack during the performance regression.
+In other words, if an attribute appears on a number of spans during the deviation (and doesn’t on spans from the baseline), it’s likely that something about that attribute is correlated with the issue.

 In this case, the

-customer:ProWool is surfaced.
-Expanding that section shows that it’s sent on spans from the
+customer:ProWool attribute is highly correlated.
+The row in the table shows that it’s sent from spans from the

-So now we know that requests coming into the
+So now we know that requests from ProWool coming into the

 database-update operations, which in turn, caused the increase in CPU utilization.